microsoft/atlas-design/site/src/components/layout.md

 ### Responsiveness

 The layout components behavior is inextricably bound to Atlas's breakpoints.
 On narrow widths on all layouts, elements are stacked on top of one another.
 If you don't want an element to show on a particular screensize, you should either render nothing into it or hide the inner element.

+### An optional flyout container

+You can also choose if you'd like to ... blah tbc

 ## Available layouts